 India is set to host the India–AI Impact Summit 2026 at Bharat Mandapam, New Delhi, from 16 to 20 February 2026, marking the first global AI summit organized by a country in the Global South.
-Anchored in the foundatonal principles of ‘People, Planet and Progress’, the five-day summit will serve as a platform for global leaders and innovators to translate AI discussions into tangible development outcomes.
+Anchored in the foundational principles of ‘People, Planet and Progress’, the five-day summit will serve as a platform for global leaders and innovators to translate AI discussions into tangible development outcomes.
 A central feature of the summit's agenda is the AI Global Impact Challenges, such as 'AI for ALL' and 'AI by HER', which aim to identify and award large-scale, indigenous AI solutions with prizes of up to INR 2.50 crore.
 The event will also feature an AI Impact Expo and the release of an AI Compendium documenting real-world applications across priority sectors like healthcare and governance.

 Foundational Pillars: Three Sutras and Seven Chakras